Is Ozempic generic available?

 RELATED: Ozempic for weight loss

 Compounded Semaglutide is available through NiceRx.
-It is the compounded version of Ozempic and Wegovy.
+It is the same active ingredient as Ozempic and Wegovy.

 Medically reviewed